ClickCease

 Compensation (hurt, humiliation, loss of dignity)

-The ERA accepted Ms Ramsay felt humiliated by the way her employment ended, but also considered not all of her post-employment financial situation could fairly be attributed to the dismissal.
+The ERA accepted Ms Ramsay felt humiliated by the way her employment ended, but also considered not all of her article-employment financial situation could fairly be attributed to the dismissal.
 It assessed compensation at $10,000.

 The ERA then applied 10% contribution (see below), reducing compensation to $9,000.